 Back across the bridge, we joined the line for the Incline Railway.
 Declining 1550 feet at a 45-degree angle in a 5.5-minute ride, the metal cage cars take approximately 30 people at a time down to the base of the gorge.
 The cars are standing room only with no seats or room for strollers.

 Is the Royal Gorge Bridge & Park a tourist trap?
-Of course, it is.
-So is Wall Drug but I think if you have the chance, you should visit Wall Drug.
+Of course it is!
+But I think it’s one your family will enjoy.
+Wall Drug is a tourist trap too but I think if you have the chance, you should visit Wall Drug.
 However, Wall Drug (which is free) is right off the interstate while the Royal Gorge Bridge & Park is located an hour west of I-25 and Pueblo.